tikelespike/nilee/README.md

 ## About

-This project is currently in a very early stage.
-Plans for the future include a plugin-based architecture for game content, automatic dice rolls & calculations and much more!
+This project is currently in a very early WIP stage and only provides a fraction of the functionality needed for a full character sheet.
+Also, I will not necessarily prioritize the most crucial features, since this is first and foremost intended as a developer playground for myself.

 This project uses Java 21, Vaadin 24.1.12, and Spring Boot 3.